-Spaghetti and meatballs are a favorite in this house, and pretty much a family tradition.
+Spaghetti and meatballs served with fresh baked Italian bread are a favorite in this house, and pretty much a family tradition.
 While I’m British born, my other half is Italian.
 Years ago when we first started dating I remember going to his mom’s house and having Sunday dinner.
 Quite often that meal consisted of some sort of pasta, more often than not, spaghetti and meatballs.
+It’s also one of our favorite ground beef dinner ideas of all time.

 While his mom’s meatballs are good, I never could leave well enough alone and had to make my own version.
 I’ve been developing them over the years and finally perfected mine a couple of years ago.
 They are a favorite here and everyone loves them.